erhangndz/erhangndz/README.md

 ### 🪐 About Me

-🧬  Since September 2022, I have been working on Full Stack Development of web applications by using Asp.NET, Mssql, Html, C#.
+🧬  Since February 2024, I have been working as C# and .Net Development Instructor at Acunmedya Academy and M&Y Software Education Consultancy

-🧬 At the beginning of March 2023, I have started a bootcamp with Asp.Net Core & Angular